Geography of Taiwan: Environmental issues

 Some areas in Taiwan with high population density and many factories are affected by heavy pollution.
 The most notable areas are the southern suburbs of Taipei and the western stretch from Tainan to Lin Yuan, south of Kaohsiung.
 By the late 20th century, Taipei suffered from extensive vehicle and factory air pollution, but after the government required mandatory use of unleaded petrol and established the Environmental Protection Administration in 1987 to regulate air quality, the air quality of Taiwan has improved dramatically.
 Motor scooters, especially older or cheaper two-stroke versions, which are ubiquitous in Taiwan, contribute disproportionately to urban air pollution.
 The Taichung Power Plant also contributes significantly to air pollution, producing more CO_{2} than the country of Switzerland.

 Other environmental issues include water pollution from industrial emissions and raw sewage, contamination of drinking water supplies, trade in endangered species, and low-level radioactive waste disposal.
 Though regulation of sulfate aerosol emissions from petroleum combustion is becoming stringent, acid rain remains a threat to the health of residents and forests.
 Atmospheric scientists in Taiwan estimate that more than half of the pollutants causing Taiwan's acid rain are carried from China by monsoon winds.

-Taiwan historically had a serious problem with the illegal dumping of household and industrial waste which became so severe that Taiwan was known as "garbage island."
+Taiwan historically had a serious problem with the illegal dumping of household and industrial waste which became so severe that Taiwan was known as "garbage island".
 This high level of pollution led to civil and government action, by 2022 the recycling rate was one of the highest in the world at 55%.
 Community activism was key to this change along with innovations such as garbage trucks which play music.

 Illegal extraction by Chinese sand dredging vessels has caused significant damage to the marine environment of Taiwan's outlying areas.
 The Taiwan Banks are a particularly hard hit target.
+Bottom trawling is a controversial practice due to the environmental damage it causes.
+Bottom trawlers with a tonnage under 50 are restricted from trawling within 5 km of shore and those over 50 tons are restricted from trawling within 12 km of shore.
+In 2023 the maximum penalty for ocean pollution was raised from US$48,820 to US$3.25 million.